- "Ha ha ha, I like it!"—The Interceptor

 - Not My Driver: The Derbyshire Tractor Ambush's inevitable payoff.

-- Public Domain Soundtrack: The show's theme tune is a cover version of Chopin's Revolutionary Ιtude.
+- Public Domain Soundtrack: The show's theme tune is a cover version of Chopin's Revolutionary Étude.

-- Real Time: Although filming wasn't done like that, the clock ran in real-time and was visible throughout gameplay.
+- Real Time: Although filming wasn't done like that (shows would typically take about an hour), the clock ran in real-time and was visible throughout gameplay.

 - Servile Snarker: The Interceptor's much put-upon pilot Mikey, who very occasionally would retaliate to his verbal abuse with surprisingly snarky comebacks when he thought his boss (sitting next to him in the cockpit) was busy enough ranting about something else not to hear him properly above the noise of the helicopter.

 - Stalker Without a Crush: Interceptor's out to impede and generally harass the contestants.